 The MTSRf bought back through the buy-back procedure (MTSRBBd,IP,g) for Day d, for Interconnection Point IP, for a Network User g is calculated as the maximum of MTSRh,f bought back during the specific Gas Day.

+Capacity Exceedings at Domestic Points

-Capacity ExceedingsCapacity Exceedings are applicable to End User Domestic Points, and not to Distribution Domestic Points.
+Capacity Exceedings are applicable to End User Domestic Points, and not to Distribution Domestic Points.

-Entry Capacity Exceedings at an End User Domestic Point
+Entry Capacity Exceedings at Domestic Points for Injection

-Capacity Exceedings for Entry are not applicable to End User Domestic Points.
+Capacity Exceedings for Entry shall be applicable to Domestic Points for Injection as from the 01/10/2024.

+The Energy Entry Exceeding (EEEd,XP,g), expressed in kWh/h for Gas Day d, for Network User g, for Domestic Point XP is the highest excess, for that Gas Day d, of the final Entry Energy Allocation (EEA'h) with respect to Transmission Services of Network User and the Energy Interrupted MTSR (EIMTSRh) on the considered End User Domestic Point :

+EEEd,XP,g=max d[max (0; EEA'h,IP,g-EMTSRd,XP,g+EIMTSRh,XP,g]

+The Peak Exceeding of Entry Energy for Network User g (EEEm,p,XP,g) for Month m is equal to the highest daily Entry Energy Exceeding over Month m on the considered Domestic Point XP:

+The Peak Entry Exceeding Incentive for Month m for Network User g for Domestic Point XP is calculated as follows:

+IEEEm,p,XP,g=EEEm, p,XP,g×Tf,en +PSXP × TPS+QCtoHXP × TQCtoH  × SCm ×NYM  ×STM×NmNh,y

 Exit Capacity Exceedings at an End User Domestic Point

 The Energy Exit Exceeding (EXEd,XP,g), expressed in kWh/h for Gas Day d, for Network User g, for Domestic Point XP is the highest excess, for that Gas Day d, of the final Exit Energy Allocation (XEA'h) with respect to Transmission Services of Network User and the Energy Interrupted MTSR (EIMTSRh) on the considered End User Domestic Point :